aOri69/AdventOfCode/2025/day_06/README.md

 Now, the grand total is `1058` + `3253600` + `625` + `8544` = `_3263827_`.

 Solve the problems on the math worksheet again. _What is the grand total found by adding together all of the answers to the individual problems?_

+Your puzzle answer was `9170286552289`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](https://adventofcode.com/2025) and try another puzzle.

+If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2025/day/6/input).

+You can also this puzzle.